-Maintaining Your Bee Swarm Trap
+Your Honey Bee Swarm Trap

-What is a Bee Swarm Trap?
+What is a Honey Bee Trap?

 This is the term used to describe any man-made structure that is intended to catch a honey bee swarm.
 Commercial traps are available from beekeeping suppliers.

 The most popular type of bee swarm trap is made using an old hive body.
 This would be a box that has contained bees in the past.

 Are you a new beekeeper?
 Ask around and you should be able to find an experienced beekeeper who would give you an old hive body or sell it really cheap.

-Do Bee Swarm Traps Work?
+Do Bee Traps Work?

 Yes, they do.
 Swarm traps can be very successful at catching swarms.
 And sometimes, you can catch more than 1 swarm in the same trap during the warm season.

-However, no swarm trap will catch every swarm.
+However, no trap will catch every swarm of bees.
 I still have swarms that decide to go out on their own instead of using the free apartment I have fixed for them.

 When my very best trap failed to attract a swarm 2 seasons in a row, it was time to investigate.

 The location had not changed.
 I could not see any difference in the outside of the box and it still had a nice bee smell.

 Closer inspection revealed that the wood on my box had deteriorated well past the point of fixing.
 A family of termites had even moved in.
 This was a problem.

 A few nails to make the box components fit tightly was no longer going to repair my best swarm trap.
 It was time for a replacement.

 It was one that my Dad had made into a swarm trap for me.
 He has been gone for several years now.
 I thought what a great idea it would be to use this box.

 The ideal opening size for a swarm trap is a hole about 1” in diameter.
 Dad had made a much smaller entrance so I had to enlarge it a bit.

 After tightening the box with some new nails and drilling a larger entrance hole, I was ready to go.